Our friend and colleague -

 Finally the GAA would record that the role of Evelyn, his wife, as treasurer for the GAA and soulmate for John in his lifelong service to athletics is an inspiration to us all.
 John will never be forgotten by so many and we will miss him terribly.

-Many have left comments on various site about John, far too many to quote them all but just a few to demonstrate the love people had for him across a wide spectrum of athletics.
+Many have left comments on various sites about John, far too many to quote them all but just a few to demonstrate the love people had for him across a wide spectrum of athletics.

 “John was a truly unique and incredible man and I feel so privileged to have been able to get to know him properly over the last few years.
 He was kind, fearless, tenacious and embodied the true spirit of our great sport.
 Though never my coach you were a great mentor to me and I will miss you dearly.